generality/Recombination_rate_estimation/README.md

       -ncpus(with pp module)

-Step2.r:
+Step2 (r):

-We need a r-package named 'tmvtnorm'[3] to create gmap.
-In this step, we estimate the mean of disturbance experiment's data set whose distribution is truncated normal distribution.
+We use the 'tmvtnorm' r-package[3] to estimate the mean r values of the 500 disturbation expriments, which form a truncated normal distribution.

     Input parameters include: